MarsBased/handbook/guides/git-guidelines.md

 Samples:

-- feat/users-crud
+- feature/users-crud
 - fix/logout-for-oauth-users

-## Git workflow
+## <a name='GitWorkflow'></a>Git workflow

-We are using a modified and simplified version of Gitflow.
+We are using a modified and simplified version of [Gitflow](https://guides.github.com/introduction/flow/).

-For big projects already deployed to production there will always be 2 branches: `master` and `develop`.
+For big projects already deployed to production there will always be 2 branches: `main` and `development`.
-The master branch will contain the code that has been deployed while the develop branch will contain the most recent stable version of it.
+The **main** branch will contain the code that has been deployed while the **development** branch will contain the most recent stable version of it.

-For small projects or projects that are have not been deployed we allow simplifying this by working only with a `master` branch.
+For small projects or projects that are have not been deployed we allow simplifying this by working only with a `main` branch.

-These are the required steps to add new code to a main branch (develop or master, depending on the nature of the project).
+These are the required steps to add new code to a branch (development or main, depending on the nature of the project).

-- Create a new branch using the branch naming convention from the main branch.
+- Create a new branch using the branch naming convention from the branch you think relevant (main, development).
-- Do as many commits as are required to complete the feature.
+- Do as many commits as are required to complete your task.
-- You may open a _draft_ Pull Request (PR) if you want some colleague to review your work in progress.
+- You may open a [_draft_ Pull Request (PR)](https://github.blog/2019-02-14-introducing-draft-pull-requests/) if you want some colleague to review your work in progress.
 - Once the work is finished, rebase your commits to leave only the meaningful ones for the reviewer to better understand your changes.
 Leaving only one commit is also fine.
-- Rebase with the main branch to have the latest changes.
+- Rebase your branch with the one from where you open yours to have the latest changes.
 - Open a Pull Request to be reviewed by your colleagues.
 - Once reviewed, squash & merge on the target branch.
 The commit resulting from the squash & merge must be compliant with the Commit Message Format.

-If the project is using a develop branch, this is the recommended way of merging against the master branch:
+If the project is using a development branch, this is the recommended way of merging against the main branch:

-- Create a Pull Request from develop to master
+- Create a Pull Request from development to main
-- Once all automated tests and manual reviews have finished, merge the develop branch to the master branch by creating a merge commit strategy.
+- Once all automated tests and manual reviews have finished, merge the development branch to the main branch by creating a merge commit strategy.
-- Create a new Github release pointing to the master branch and create a new tag to identify the release.
+- Create a new Github release pointing to the main branch and create a new tag to identify the release.

 You might want to add additional steps depending on your project.

-## Credits
+## <a name='Credits'></a>Credits

 This guide is heavily influenced by: